 The following renowned organizations work in close collaboration with the Management Team of HSF in Pakistan:

 The Parliament of Pakistan is the federal and supreme legislative body of Pakistan.
 HSF is one of the oldest partners of this bicameral federal legislature.

 The upper legislative chamber, the Senate of Pakistan or Aiwān-e-Bālā Pākistān, has been a partner of HSF since 1994 (MoU renewal in 2020).
 The Senate's composition and powers are established by Article 59 of the Constitution of Pakistan from 1973.
-It has 104 members who serve six-year terms, and the Senate functions as a stabilizing factor of the federation.
+It has 100 members who serve six-year terms, and the Senate functions as a stabilizing factor of the federation.
 Both HSF and the Senate have undertaken a number of initiatives including bilateral delegation visits and capacity building events with Senators and the Senate Secretariat.
 Currently, the Senate of Pakistan only works with two international partners, one of whom is HSF Pakistan.

 HSF is also working with the National Assembly of Pakistan or Aiwān-e-Zairīñ of Pākistān on strengthening legislation.
 The National Assembly is the lower legislative house and consists of a total of 342 members serving five-year terms of which 272 are directly elected and 70 reserved seats for women and religious minorities.
 The first cooperation between HSF and the lower house of parliament began in 1993, and the first Memorandum of Understanding was signed in 1994 (renewal in 2020).

 Formed in 2004, the Senate’s Standing Committee on Foreign Affairs has a total membership of 12 Senators.
 The proceedings of the Committee have created awareness among the public-at-large and have added to their interest in matters of national and international importance.